debdeepbh/debdeepbh.github.io/research/index.md

 [//]: I am currently working on a similar treatment for the fully nonlinear 3D axisymmetric peridynamic model.

+* Nonlocal fracture modeling with quasistatic loading with Robert Lipton (In preparation)
+- Peridynamics for Quasistatic Fracture Modeling with Patrick Diehl and Robert P. Lipton.
+(Submitted) \href{https://arxiv.org/abs/2107.14665}{arXiv:2107.14665}
+* _Reduction of three-dimensional axisymmetric problems to two dimensions in Peridynamics_ with [Pablo Seleson](https://web.ornl.gov/~selesonpd/) and [Jeremy Trageser](https://cam.ornl.gov/jtrageser2.html) (Preprint)
 * Report on _Reduction of three-dimensional axisymmetric problems to two dimensions in Peridynamics_, submitted to the NSF as part of [MSGI](https://orise.orau.gov/nsf-msgi/) program [[pdf]](/content/NSF-report-signed.pdf)
-* _Reduction of three-dimensional axisymmetric problems to two dimensions in Peridynamics_ with [Pablo Seleson](https://web.ornl.gov/~selesonpd/) and [Jeremy Trageser](https://cam.ornl.gov/jtrageser2.html) (Preprint)

 ***